-- An introduction to the broad topic area you chose to study - Identification of the specific focus of the study - Review of the literature, identifying gaps to justify the specific focus of the study - Research aims based on gaps in the literature
+- An introduction to the broad topic area you chose to study. - Identification of the specific focus of the study. - Review of the literature, identifying gaps to justify and provide a clear rationale for the study. - Research aims based on gaps in the literature/rationale.